Laws and Regulations.

 - any other criterion that the Minister may determine.

 Both unsuccessful and successful or preferred bidders shall be issued with a written notice from the Minister after the evaluation of bids and the decision to enter into one or more petroleum agreements.
-Notice to the preferred bidders shall be accompanied by an invitation to negotiate the detailed terms of the petroleum agreement.
+Note to the preferred bidders shall be accompanied by invitation to negotiate the specific terms of the petroleum agreement.

 - in the Gazette